fonoster/fonoster/mods/identity/README.md

 ## Refresh-Token Rotation Policy

-A well-defined refresh token rotation policy is crucial for maintaining security.
-Fonoster Identity will provide a time-based refresh token, which means a refresh token will expire after a fixed amount of time.

-Along with the rotation policy, the Identity module will provide a mechanism to invalidate existing refresh tokens to address scenarios like compromised devices or accounts.
+Fonoster Identity uses a time-based refresh token, which means a refresh token will expire after a fixed amount of time.
+The Identity service must provide a mechanism to invalidate existing refresh tokens to address scenarios like compromised devices or accounts.

 ## Token Verification

 The Identity module employs the RS256 algorithm to sign JWTs, guaranteeing their authenticity and integrity.
-A system can retrieve the public key from the issuer's JSON Web Key Set (JWKS) endpoint and use it to validate a token.
+A system can retrieve the public key from the issuer's `fonoster.identity.v1beta2.Identity.GetPublicKey` gRPC endpoint and use it to validate a token.

-A client application may build the URL by appending the issuer's URL with the `/.well-known/jwks.json `endpoint.
-For example, if the issuer is `https://identity-global.fonoster.com`, the client application will build the URL `https://identity-global.fonoster.com/.well-known/jwks.json`.

 The verification process involves two steps: first, confirming the token's signature using the correct private key, and second, validating claims such as the issuer, intended audience, and expiration time to establish the token's overall validity.